xujustinj/hexagonal-2048/README.md

 Yet another hexagonal variant of [Gabriele Cirulli's *2048*](https://play2048.co/).
 This project was started in summer 2017, inspired by a love for the original and an introductory course to using [*p5.js*](https://p5js.org/) for game design, and has become a project for learning the secrets of JavaScript and practising good design.
 Development continues on *Hexagonal 2048*, including eventual plans to create an AI for it.

+*Hexagonal 2048* can be played [here](https://xujustinj.github.io/Hexagonal-2048/).

 ## Gameplay

 Tiles slide in the direction the player chooses, and identical tiles combine by summing their values.
 New tiles spawn randomly, so the player must plan strategically to avoid losing by filling up the board and running out of moves.

-The original game is won upon constructing the $2048$ tile, but with the added degrees of freedom in *Hexagonal 2048*, getting there is barely a challenge.
+The original game is won upon constructing the **2048** tile, but with the added degrees of freedom in *Hexagonal 2048*, getting there is barely a challenge.
 It has not yet been decided which tile presents the equivalent challenge in *Hexagonal 2048*, so there is presently no win condition.

 ## Controls